Flag and coat of arms of Kelantan: Design

 The Kelantanese coat of arms, bearing elements of Western heraldry, consists of a crescent and a five-pointed star backed by three sets of weapons (compared to only two on the state's flag).
-The arms is further supported by a pair of salient muntjacs (kijangs), topped by a coronet, and includes a motto as a scroll below.
+The arms is further supported by a pair of springing muntjacs (kijangs), topped by a crown, and includes a motto as a scroll below.
 Also present are decorative flora.
 The arms may be depicted entirely in yellow-to-orange, but variants with more vibrant inclusions of red and blue are also in use.

 The Kelantese arms was introduced in 1916 under the order of Sultan Muhammad IV.
 Originally consisting of only the crescent and star, the three pair of weapons and the motto, the kijangs and coronet were only added several years later by Sultan Ismail.(1880 - 1944), resulting in its present form.
 Until 1916, Kelantan had no coat of arms.

 Details of the arms' elements are as follows: